ETAPS 2013: 16-24 March 2013, Rome, Italy

 The electricity supply is 220 volts AC, 50 Hz.
 European-style 2-pin plugs are in use.

-The country code for Estonia is +372.
-There are no area codes.
+The country code for Italy is +39.
+There area code for Rome is 06.
 The prefix for international calls is 00.

-WiFi or wired access to the internet is also offered by all hotels.
-In reasonable hotels, this service is complimentary.
+Rome has some WiFi hotspots, but most of them are private and require authentication (and payment).
+WiFi or wired access to the internet is also offered by most of the hotels; sometimes the service is complimentary.